torriem/PixelForge/README.md

 # ⚠️ DON'T USE

-This repository is no longer maintained and contains issues that will never be fixed.
+This repository is a fork of a repository that is no longer maintained and contains issues that will never be fixed.
+This fork is intended for a very limited, experimental use case in QtAgOpenGPS

 ![PixelForge](examples/resources/images/PixelForge.png)